paul-rogers/polaris-client/README.md

   'timePartitioning': 'day'}]
 ```

-If you want to work with your account manually, we suggest using Jupyter.
+If you want to explore the API interactively, we suggest using Jupyter.
 Then, use the the `show()` function to display the results as a table:

 ```python